Kesari (2019 film)

 Initially planned as a production collaboration between Salman Khan and Johar with Kumar starring in the lead role, Kesari was announced in October 2017, with Kumar and Johar reprising their responsibilities; Khan later quit the project.
 Parineeti Chopra was cast as the wife of Kumar's character.
 Principal photography for the film began in January 2018 and concluded in December.
 The soundtrack was composed by Tanishk Bagchi, Arko Pravo Mukherjee, Chirantan Bhatt, Jasbir Jassi, Gurmoh and Jasleen Royal with lyrics written by Kumaar, Manoj Muntashir, Kunwar Juneja and Bagchi.
 Produced on a budget of ₹80 crore, the film was distributed internationally by Zee Studios.

 The film was released in India during the Holi festival, on 21 March 2019.
-It received positive reviews from critics, who appreciated performances of ensemble cast, visuals, production values, art direction, action sequences, and tribute, it had a good start at the box office, while the opening day morning collection was affected by Holi-related celebrations.
-The film grossed over 100 crore worldwide in its opening weekend.
+The film grossed over ₹207 crore worldwide.